 The CCWG-Accountability Stress Test Work Party documented contingencies identified in prior public comment rounds.
 The Stress Test Work Party then prepared a draft document showing how these stress tests are useful in evaluating existing and proposed accountability measures.

-The exercise of applying stress tests identified changes to the current ICANN Bylaws that might be necessary to enable the CCWG-Accountability to evaluate proposed accountability mechanisms as adequate to meet the challenges identified.
+The exercise of applying stress tests identified changes to the current ICANN Articles of Incorporation and Bylaws that might be necessary to enable the CCWG-Accountability to evaluate proposed accountability mechanisms as adequate to meet the challenges identified.

 Purpose